nicklafferty/craftycody/content/crafts/diy-window-plant-shelves.md

 All that's left is to add your plants!
 I placed my lightest plants on the shelves.
 These tension rods can hold about 15 pounds, but there's no need to push that limit otherwise disaster will strike.

 You can add all kinds of decor to these shelves as well.
-Maybe lightweight stained glass or fairy lights!
+Maybe a lightweight stained glass or fairy lights!